cjacobsen2016/language-design/spec.md

 ### Built-in function `make` ###

 A type must implement `MakeOverrider` to override `make`.
-Receiver in `OverrideMake` method is initialized to zero value.
+Method receiver is initialized to zero value of receiver type.

 ```go
 type MakeOverrider interface {